 A lobectomy takes out part of your lung to treat lung cancer.
 This usually means we have to open up your chest in a major operation.
 With video-assisted thoracic surgery, or VATS surgery, you can avoid the pain and risk of major surgery.
 We can remove lung tissue with a few, small cuts.
 Using this high-tech approach means:

 - Less pain

-Open surgery and VATS are both effective procedures.
-But VATS causes less discomfort.
+Open surgery and VATS both work.
+But VATS gives you a less painful option.

 How VATS Surgery Works

-During this procedure, the surgeon makes two or three small incisions, none larger than 5 cm.
+During this procedure, the surgeon makes two or three small cuts, none larger than 5 cm.
 Then, we insert a tiny camera (called a thorascope) into your chest.
 This camera transmits images to a video screen.
-The surgical team uses these images to guide them through the procedure.
+The surgical team uses the video to guide them through the procedure.

 Candidates for VATS

 VATS could be an option for you if you have: